simont77/fakegato-history/README.md

 - [ ] Periodic sending of reference time stamp (seems not really needed if the time of your homebridge machine is correct)

 ### Known bugs

-- ~~Currenly not fully compatible with dynamic Platforms using Homebridge API v2 format.~~
-- Currently valve position history in thermo is not working
-- In "weather" and "room" if you do not send at least an entry every 10 minutes you will get zeros in the history.
+- Currently valve position history in thermo is not working ~~- In "weather" and "room" if you do not send at least an entry every 10 minutes you will get zeros in the history.~~

 ### How to contribute